alexanderenrique/alexanderenrique.github.io/docs/wrenching/thunderbird-restoration.md

 ### 07/24/2025
 - Continued sandblasting the control arms, painted them black
-- Recieved the strut rod bushings
+- Received the strut rod bushings

 ### 07/19/2025
-- started working on sand blasting and pushing the bushings outs.
+- started working on sand blasting and pushing the bushings out.
 It went bad, I bent the fuck out of one of the arms with a hydraulic press.
 I felt bad.
 - I fixed the hydraulic press too, just to mess my parts up
 - Sand blasting went fine, the knuckles turned out really nice, and I just love cleaning stuff up on the sand blaster